abhishek-kumar-code/Redfish_Public/WhitePaper.md

 Examples of resources that may need Settings are devices like NICs and Storage as well as BIOS.

 ### Determining Properties that can be updated.
 Both the Schema and the metadata define which properties can be updated.
 Properties that are marked "OData.Permissions/Read" or have read-only as true indicate these properties can never be updated.
-But if they are marked writable, that doesn't necessarily indicate that a property can be written.
 Instead an "OData.Permissions/ReadWrite" or read-only = false indicates that it might be writable.
 The LongDescription (normative text) may indicate which properties are writable and under what conditions.
 Note that by default, metadata without a "Permissions" annotation or schema without readonly = true can assumed to be writable.

+Note that even if they are marked writable, that doesn't necessarily indicate that a property can be written as implementations can always allow the property to be read-only.

 Semantics on Redfish PUT/PATCH are such that attempting to update a non-writable property isn't treated as an error.
 An implementation of a Redfish Service will return a 200 with Extended Error Information indicating which properties were unable to be updated.